-The government-wide financial statements (i.e., the Statement of Net Position and the Statement of Activities) include all of the activities of the District.
+The government-wide financial statements (i.e. the Statement of Net Position and the Statement of Activities) include all of the activities of the District.
 As a general rule, the effect of interfund activity has been removed from these statements.
-These financial statements include all of the activities of the primary government except for the fiduciary activities or fiduciary component units.
+These financial statements include all of the activities of the primary government.
 The statement of net position reports all financial and capital resources of the District.
-The difference between the assets and deferred outflows of resources and liabilities and deferred inflows of resources of the District is reported as net position.
-The District is responsible for the construction of the aforementioned improvements.
-A net position of \$1,001,241 is reflected on the District's statement of net position as of December 31, 2020.
+The difference between the assets and deferred outflows of resources and liabilities and deferred inflows of resources of the District is responsible for the repayment of bonds issued to construct the aforementioned improvements.
+Consequently, a net deficit balance is reflected on the District's statement of net position as of December 31, 2020.